 Alaska LLC or Alaska Corporation?
 Our Final Answer.

 For fees and tax purposes, the LLC is probably your best choice.
 An Alaska LLC will only get taxed once, in the form of personal income taxes for each member.
 An Alaska Corporation will be subject to double taxation: first through a state corporate tax, and second on the individual tax returns of shareholders.
 No matter what type of small business entity you have, you have to pay quarterly estimated taxes if the business owes income taxes of $1,000 or more.
 Corporations only have to pay quarterly estimated taxes if they expect to owe $500 or more in tax for the year.
 All that said, the answer to whether the Alaska LLC or the corporation is better really comes down to whether you plan to operate a small business or intend to grow your business into something much larger.
 If you plan to go big with your business, and can handle some additional paperwork and tedium of organizational meetings, choose a corporation.
 If you’re just trying to gain some limited liability protections for your small business, the LLC will fit you perfectly.

 How to Incorporate in Alaska

-To start a corporation in Alaska, you must file Articles of Incorporation with Alaska’s Division of Corporations, Business and Professional Licensing.
+To start a corporation in Alaska, you must file Articles of Incorporation with Alaska’s Division of Corporations.
 You can file the document online or by mail at a filing cost of $250.
-Once filed with the state, the Articles of Incorporation formally create your Alaska corporation.
-However, you’ll need to complete several additional steps before your corporation is ready to do business.
+Once filed with the state, the Articles of Incorporation formally creates your Alaska corporation.
+As with everything in life, nothing is simple, and you’ll need to complete several additional steps before your corporation is ready to do business.
 If you choose Active Filings, we’ll make sure the process of incorporation is as painless and straightforward as possible.

 Your Alaska Articles of Incorporation must include the following details: